aineko-dev/aineko/docs/index.md

 </div>

+\* As measured from an internal use case.
+Performance may vary depending on exact use case.

 ## How to Get Started?

 As an open source framework, you can install and build pipelines on your local machines.
-You can explore how easy it is to go from idea to pipeline, see it’s scale and modularity, and see how fast it processes real-time data.
+You can explore how easy it is to go from idea to pipeline, see its scale and modularity, and see how fast it processes real-time data.

-To unlock the true power of the framework, try Aineko Cloud, which simplifies your tooling by bundling tedious infrastructure, help you scale, automate deployment, and collaborate as a team.
+To unlock the true power of the framework, try [Aineko Cloud](https://cloud-docs.aineko.dev).
+Aineko Cloud  simplifies your tooling by bundling tedious infrastructure, helping you scale, automate deployment, and collaborate as a team.

 ### Aineko Products